 The second half of the NPS survey is a free-form follow-up question that allows customers to provide valuable detail on their previous answer.

-Subtracting the percentage of Detractors from the percentage of Promoters yields the Net Promoter Score.
-The score can range from as low as -100 (if every customer is a Detractor and would not recommend your business) to a high of 100 (if every customer is a Promoter and wants to refer your company to a friend).
+Subtracting the percentage of detractors from the percentage of promoters yields the Net Promoter Score.
+The score can range from as low as -100 (if every customer is a detractor and would not recommend your business) to a high of 100 (if every customer is a promoter and is likely to refer your company).

 Customer Satisfaction Score (CSAT)

-Customer Satisfaction Score (CSAT) is a customer experience survey methodology and metric that measures customer satisfaction with your products or services.
+Customer Satisfaction Score is a customer experience survey methodology and metric that measures customer satisfaction with your product or service.

-This methodology evolved from market research surveys, and is easy to understand, simple to use, and can be rich in insight.
+This methodology evolved from market research surveys, and it’s easy to understand, simple to use, and rich in insight.

 By asking your customers to rate on a scale of 1-5 how they feel about the goods/services received, you get a trackable score that maps to how satisfied your customers are.